debezium/debezium/RELEASING.md

 Otherwise, for major and minor releases your pull request should have added new Docker images, and you need to log into [Debezium's Docker Hub organization](https://hub.docker.com/r/debezium/) and add/update the build settings for each of the affected images.

 With every release the Docker image for PostgreSQL needs to be updated as well.
-First create a tag in the https://github.com/debezium/postgres-decoderbufs[postgres-decoderbufs] repository:
+First create a tag in the [postgres-decoderbufs](https://github.com/debezium/postgres-decoderbufs) repository:

     $ git tag v<%version%> && git push upstream v<%version%>

-Then update the Debezium version referenced in the https://github.com/debezium/docker-images/blob/master/postgres/9.6/Dockerfile#L22[postgres Docker file] and push that commit which will cause the image to be re-published on Docker Hub automatically.
+Then update the Debezium version referenced in the [Postgres Docker file](https://github.com/debezium/docker-images/blob/master/postgres/9.6/Dockerfile#L22) and push that commit which will cause the image to be re-published on Docker Hub automatically.

-When doing a new minor release (e.g. 0.7), log into Docker Hub and modify the "latest" tags to point to that new version.
-Also remove the jobs for the previous minor version as they won't change any more.
+## Reconfigure Docker Hub builds
+If a new version of Docker images is going to be added it is necessary in Docker Hub build settings to

+* add a new build for each image with new version
+* remove builds for obsolete versions
+* update `nightly` and `latest` build tags

 ## Close Jira issues
 Close all issues relesed with this version.
 The affected issues can be found using JQL query